 by the negligence of another driver, the family of the injured or deceased

 driver may be entitled to financial compensation from the negligent driver

 to pay for unpaid medical bills and loss of income.
 However, it can be

-personal injury lawsuit and dealing with insurance companies who do not want to pay claims.
+injury lawsuit and dealing with insurance companies who do not want to

-In addition, the negligence of the other driver must be proven in a court
+pay claims.
+In addition, the negligence of the other driver must be proven

 Depending on the severity of the injuries, many injured drivers or families

 will be eligible for compensation that would be considered far outside

 the normal realm of a typical injury lawsuit.
 In more serious cases such